zakimjz/zakimjz.github.io/pages/courses/datamining/assign1.rst

 Tutorial on Python and NumPy
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-For those not that familiar with pythoni or NumPy, you may search online
+For those not that familiar with python or NumPy, you may search online
 for tutorials, e.g. https://docs.python.org/3/tutorial/ or
 https://numpy.org/doc/stable/